aramirez-es/rx-and-ribbon/README.md

 - Repositories that emit a single value using *Observable.just* to simulate sync operations.
 - Repositories that use *Observable.defer* and *Schedulers.io* and *Schedulers.computation* in Observable creation and subscription, to simulate async operations.
 - Repositories as the previous ones but adding random delay to test services with *latency*.
-- (WIP) Repositories making requests to external services using *Ribbon Commands*.
+- Repositories making requests to external services using *Ribbon Commands*.
+- Repositories making requests to external services using *Ribbon Commands* and limit to one emitted element using Take(1) operator.

 ## Execute